 READ ALSO: Buhari salutes Indimi at 72

-Akabuze also added that, “we want Oshiomhole and Obaseki to come together and discuss ways of moving the state forward.
-We must ensure that the rest of Nigeria can see us as a people capable of providing the nation with a national leader,” he added.
+Akabuze also added that “we want Oshiomhole and Obaseki to come together and discuss ways of moving the state forward.
+We must ensure that the rest of Nigeria can see us as people capable of providing the nation with a national leader,” he added.

 Other dignitaries present include the National Chairman of the opposition Peoples Democratic Party, Uche Secondus, and the Edo State Chairman of the party, Chief Dan Orbih, and a representative of former President Olusegun Obasanjo.